Teamsters, UPS battle may be just a warmup for future Amazon fight, experts say

 Talks have taken a complicated route

-UPS made $11.5 billion in net income in 2022 as profits exceeded fourth-quarter expectations.
-2022 operating profits hit more than $13 billion for an operating margin of 13 percent.
+UPS made $11.5 billion in net income in 2022, as profits exceeded fourth-quarter expectations.
+The company’s 2022 operating profits hit more than $13 billion, for an operating margin of 13 percent.

-In January, the company increased its shareholder dividend by 6.6 percent to $1.62 per share and announced a new stock buyback program worth $5 billion, money the company could alternatively spend on its labor force.
+In January, UPS increased its shareholder dividend by 6.6 percent to $1.62 per share and announced a new stock buyback program worth $5 billion, money the company could alternatively spend on its labor force.

 “It’s about $100 billion dollars that UPS made.
-It’s embarrassing for them [UPS] when there are part-timers, who provide the goods and services, load those trucks and sacrifice time at home, are living in subsidized housing or are maybe on the food stamps program.
-It’s embarrassing for them,” O’Brien said on MSNBC’s “Morning Joe” on Friday.
+It’s embarrassing for [UPS] when there are part-timers, who provide the goods and services, load those trucks and sacrifice time at home, are living in subsidized housing or are maybe on the food stamps program.
+It’s embarrassing for them,” O’Brien said Friday on MSNBC’s “Morning Joe.”

 That’s when the Teamsters and UPS said they’d struck a tentative deal on some of the biggest sticking points thus far, including a set of changes to the company’s wage system and a new holiday schedule as part of a larger bid for improved working conditions.

-The Teamsters also put out a statement vowing progress on “economic” issues like “higher wages” and others, as worker press for a greater share of the company’s high profits.
+The Teamsters also put out a statement vowing progress on “economic” issues such as “higher wages” and others, as workers press for a greater share of the company’s high profits.

-Last week’s progress added to a host of “non-economic” issues both sides say they’ve agreed to, including heat-mitigation efforts like agreeing to air conditioning in certain newly purchased trucks in hotter areas beginning next year.
+Last week’s progress added to a host of “non-economic” issues both sides say they’ve agreed to, including heat-mitigation efforts such as air conditioning in certain newly purchased trucks in hotter areas beginning next year.

 The tentative deal appeared to signal a breakthrough in talks between the union and UPS after the group threatened a strike would be “imminent” last week amid disagreements over the economic portion of the new five-year contract.

-UPS set company records for profits in the last two years, as online shopping soared during the pandemic.
-The company had a market cap north of $150 billion on early Friday.
+UPS set company records for profits in the last two years, as online shopping soared during the pandemic; the company had a market cap north of $150 billion early Friday.

 Amazon remains a tough nut for unions to crack